Beef Cattle and Calves Standards

 4.8.5 Disbudding of calves over two months of age is prohibited.

 Note: We understand that extensive beef operations may have difficulty with this standard.
-Such operations should contact the Animal Welfare Approved office for guidance.
+Such operations should contact AGW for guidance.

 4.8.6 Calves, two months or younger, may be disbudded using hot iron cauterization.
 Hot iron cauterization must be preceded and followed by administration of appropriate anesthetic and analgesia.